-Last week, I shared what’s on my to-do list of year-end fundraising appeals.
+Last week, I shared what’s on my to-do list for year-end fundraising season.
 Although December is still a few months away, now is the time to make your work plan.
-One of the items that I like to think about in September is the theme and messaging for the appeal.
+One of the items that I like to think about in August is the theme and messaging for the appeal.

-This is how you start to get to your root message.
 A message is a key idea that you want get convey to your audience.
 I like to start with the question of – what do I want people to remember after they have read the appeal?
-You might go through a brainstorming process for this.
-You might also have more than one message.
-If you do decide that there are multiple important points that you want to convey, I would encourage you to prioritize the points and still aim to be concise.
+You might want to go through a brainstorming process for this.